ampl/mp/doc/tables/oracle.rst

 #.
 Download RPM packages of Oracle Instant Client for your Linux platform from the
    `Instant Client Downloads page
    <http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html>`__.
-   You will need Basic and ODBC packages.
+   You will need the Basic and ODBC packages.
 In the Usage example we also use ``sqlplus`` from the SQL*Plus package.

 #.
 Install dependencies: